#1

 Some common misspellings include “Propolisse”, “Propolice”, “Propolys”, “Propoline”… and even “Apropolis”!

-Despite the very recent reintroduction of this substance into our everyday usage, “Propolis” is not a neologism, but a word whose semantic origin is to be found in Greek etymology…
+Despite the recent use of this substance into our everyday usage, “Propolis” is not a neologism, but a word whose semantic origin is to be found in Greek etymology.

 Greeks had noticed that certain breeds of bees reduced the entrance to the hive with this resin plant to defend their colony.
 They called it pro-polis that means in front of the city.

 The word propolis also comes from the Latin verb propolire meaning to coat.
-Indeed, bee smeared inside the habitat of this resin to protect against microbial attacks!
+Indeed, Honeybees smears the inside of their habitat with this resin to protect themselves against microbial attacks.

-Propolis is a rare natural substance made by bees.
+Propolis is a rare natural substance made by honeybees.

-Propolis is a unity of resinous substance, gummy and balsamic collected by bees from the buds of certain trees.
+Propolis is a resinous, gummy and balsamic substance collected by honeybees from the buds of certain trees.

-From viscous consistency, bees can alter the composition by providing some of their secretions and wax.
+It has a viscous consistency.
+Honeybees can alter the composition by adding to it some of their secretions and wax.

-Only the forager bees (the oldest and most experienced bees in the hive) are assigned to this task.
-Their job is to collect the resins found in the buds of various plant species (such as poplar, birch, alder, elm, beech and certain conifers), and in some cases those excreted from the bark of the trees they visit.
+Only the forager bees (the oldest and most experienced honeybees in the hive) are assigned to this task.
+Their job is to collect the resins found in the buds of various plant species (such as poplar, birch, alder, elm, beech and certain conifers) and in some cases those excreted from the bark of the trees they visit.

-When harvesting, the forager chooses, removes and shapes the resins with her mandibles, before placing them on the baskets of her hind legs.
+To collect propolis, the forager bee chooses, removes and shapes the resins with her mandibles before placing them on the baskets of her hind legs.

 It can take several hours for the bee to build up her ball of resin.